Chronicle 21. IBERIAN “EL DORADO”

 Another historian, Ephorus, described in the 4th century BCE

 “a very prosperous market called Tartessos, with much tin carried by river, as well as gold and copper from Celtic lands.”

 Around the end of the millennium, however, there are indications that the name fell out of use creating the impression that the city might have been lost due to natural or other causes.
 Apart from Thera, Tartessos is a strong candidate for the site of Atlantis.
 They must have had more in common due to Minoan influence.
 The Andalusians, just like the Hellenes, may have benefited from the Cretans not only economically, but culturally, as well.
 Archaeological finds in Tartessos have built up a picture of a widespread culture, with the core area extending from the Guadalquivir valley to Huelva, but also covering the entire southern Iberia, from the Tagus estuary to the southern land of Valencia.
 Pausanias, writing in the 2nd century CE, identified the river and gave details on the location of the city:

-“They say that Tartessos is a river in the land of the Iberians, running down into the sea by two mouths,(m) and that between these two mouths lies a city of the same name.
-The river is the largest in Iberia, and tidal, that of a later day called Baetis” – named Guadalquivir (“Great River”) even later by the Moors.(n)
+“They say that Tartessos is a river in the land of the Iberians, running down into the sea by two mouths,(12) and that between these two mouths lies a city of the same name.
+The river is the largest in Iberia, and tidal, that of a later day called Baetis” – named Guadalquivir (“Great River”) even later by the Moors.(13)

-The Tartessians were excellent in engineering and had created a sophisticated system to regulate the water flow of the river.
+The Tartessians were excellent in engineering and had created a sophisticated system to regulate the water flow of a tidal river.
 Strabo described an advanced, urbanized society with many flourishing, wealthy cities along the banks of the Tartessos-Baetis-Guadalquivir River:

 “They are considered to be the most educated of the Iberians, they have a scripture, even historical chronicles, poems, and laws in 6,000 verses”, he wrote.